Dilly3/slot_machine/README.md

 ```

 - ## Admin User:
-###   Admin user takes inventory and update stock of food availabe
+###   Admin user takes inventory and update stock of food available
 - ## Customer User:
 ###   Customer User makes order according to what is available in the menu.
-###   If the desired meal and the required quatity is available in stock
-###  Then customer order is taken and processed.
+###   If the desired meal and the required quantity is available in stock, then customer order is taken and processed.

 ## Architecture